nataku6262/FileTransfer/Readme.txt

 Screen 3: (2.0 ammendment)

 List last file transferred OR Percentage complete

+Button Branch -
+Make submit button call on a function using the field entry data. - 15:59 28/08/2016